harrymos/hello-world/README.md

 ## Describe your project

+Dockerfile - Dockerfile.gip325
+This is get_iplayer, based on alpine latest image.
+AtomicParsley from testing repostories.
+Architecture - armv7 & amd64
+Currently built as harrymos/get_iplayer

+Dockerfile - Dockerfile.kd3qt10
+This is Kid3-qt, based on shiomax/docker-baseimage-gui:debian-10-arm image.
+Kid3 - Audio Tagger, used to tag audio files.
+Used instead of puddletag as puddletag last stable build was 2016 and couldn't get it to work in docker environment.
+Currently built as harrymos/hello-world:armhf Architecture - armv7

 You are currently viewing your project's **README** file. **_README_** files are like cover pages or elevator pitches for your project.
 They are written in plain text or [Markdown language](https://guides.github.com/features/mastering-markdown/), and usually include a paragraph describing the project, directions on how to use it, who authored it, and more.

 [Learn more about READMEs](https://help.github.com/en/articles/about-readmes)